EVMotorMagnets logoEV Motor Magnets

 Gap foundDecision risk if not fixedRound actionStatus

-Risk matrix lacked non-stator root-cause counterexamplesHarness or regulator faults may be misattributed to stator or magnets, causing repeat repairs.Added NHTSA Part 573 counterexample and a minimum executable isolation path.Closed in this round
+Risk matrix lacked dated regulator-wire counterexample with event scaleHarness or regulator faults may be misattributed to stator or magnets, causing repeat repairs.Added NHTSA Part 573 24V-672 dataset points (41,637 population, chronology, failure mode) and tied them to harness-first isolation actions.Closed in this round

 Pending confirmation (do not overclaim)